w3c/cg-program/transfer-considerations.md

 * Is the CG Specification actively changing, or stable (and if so, when was it last modified)?
 * How many independent implementations are there?
 * Does the Specification depend heavily on other technologies that are not yet on a standards track?
-* Has there been any review of the CG Specification by horizontal groups within the W3C (e.g., the TAG)?

 ### Standardization opportunity